Ellies1/Software-Containerization-G18/README.md

 ## Prerequisites

 Before you begin, ensure that you have Docker installed on your system.

-Docker is used to create, deploy, and run applications by using containers.
+1. [Docker](https://www.docker.com/products/docker-desktop/) is used to create, deploy, and run applications by using containers.
 Docker Compose is required to manage the application with its services.

+2. [Minikube](https://minikube.sigs.k8s.io/docs/start/) installed: Minikube is a tool that allows you to run a single-node Kubernetes cluster locally on your machine.

+3. [Helm](https://helm.sh/docs/intro/install/) installed: Helm is a package manager for Kubernetes that simplifies deploying and managing applications.

 ## Quick Start